6 Best Benefits Filipino Employees Should Not Miss

-According to Republic Act No. 8187, or Paternity Leave Act of 1996, married fathers can have a seven-day paid leave if his legitimate spouse gives birth to their child.
+According to Republic Act No. 8187, or Paternity Leave Act of 1996, married fathers can have a seven day leave if his legitimate spouse gives birth to their child.
 With the Expanded Maternity Leave Act, his wife or the mother of his child can give him seven days more of paternity leave.
-Just like the maternity leave, this is only applicable for the first four deliveries.
+Just like the maternity leave, the paternity leave is only applicable for the first four deliveries.
 In addition, it applies to fathers who work abroad.
 You can seek SSS Paternity Benefits for OFW.

 Solo Parent Leave

-If you are a solo parent, you can have a parental leave for seven days every year as an additional benefit.
+If you are a solo parent, you can have parental leave for seven days every year as an additional benefit.
 You can take parental leaves when your kids are sick, when there are school activities that require your attendance or on graduation days.
 Parental leave is also a paid leave as mandated by Republic Act No. 8972.
 But you must present your Solo Parent ID to avail of this benefit.

 Special Leave Benefits for Women

 Women employees who had undergone surgery due to gynecological disorders are entitled to two months’ leave with full pay.
 This is specified under Republic Act No. 9710 or the Magna Carta of Women.
-Victims of violence against women can have 10 days leave with full pay as mandated by R.A.
+Moreover, victims of violence against women can have 10 days leave with full pay as mandated by R.A.
 9262.

 Meal and Rest Periods

 Been working overtime lately?
 As we know, the normal working hours of an employee is eight hours a day, for five days a week.
 Keep in mind that health personnel might be exempted under certain circumstances.
 And when we say eight hours of work a day, this excludes the time for your meals.

 Every employee is entitled to have their regular meals and short breaks.
-In case they are required to work beyond 10 pm or before 6 am, they will be paid with additional 10% as night differential pay.
+In case they are required to work beyond 10 pm or before 6 am, they will be paid with an additional 10% as night differential pay.

 Social Security System (SSS) Contributions and Employee Benefits

-Republic Act No. 8282, or Social Security Act of 1997, mandates employers to make sure that their employees are members of Social Security System.
+Republic Act No. 8282, or Social Security Act of 1997, mandates employers to make sure that their employees are members of the Social Security System.